AgentIQ/devops-interview/README.md

 ## Assignment
 I have a node web application has a need to execute arbitrary python code.
+Use this repository as a starting point.

 ### Goal
 1. Complete Dockerfile so container can be built and run locally